Can You Wear A Sports Bra As A Swimsuit Top?

 Written by Penny Cooper

 It’s not something I automatically pack when going on vacation.
-And compared to buying swimsuits buying a new sports bra is fun.
+And, for me, buying a new sports bra is a lot more fun than searching for suitable swimsuits.
 Can I forget about the swimming cossie and wear a sports bra as a swimsuit instead?

 Can You Wear a Sports Bra for Swimming?